AndrewSav/ledger-windows-build/README.md

 ## Notes

-- These instructions were initially derived from the [wiki page](https://github.com/ledger/ledger/wiki/Build-instructions-for-Microsoft-Visual-C---11-(2012)) by Tim Crews.
+- These instructions were initially derived from the [wiki page](https://github.com/ledger/ledger/wiki/Build-instructions-for-Microsoft-Visual-C---11-(2012)) by Tim Crews, however over the years they drifted quite apart.
 - Boost is time consuming to build, especially as we have to build all of the libraries to build the unit test framework; the other libraries can be built at the same time.

 ## Licenses